 - Preheat the oven to 350°F. Line baking sheets with parchment paper or use non-stick pans.

 - Melt the butter.
 Whisk the cocoa powder into the warm butter until dissolved.
-Let stand 2 minutes.
+Let stand 2 minutes to bloom the cocoa powder.

-- Cream the butter/cocoa mixture together with the brown sugar until well combined.
+- Next, in a mixer bowl, cream the cocoa mixture together with the brown sugar on medium speed until well combined.

 - Add in the egg, egg yolk, and vanilla.
 Mix again to combine.